stefaandesmet2003/ArduinoProjects/DCC/AccessoryDecoderSTM8/README.md

 - PB4 doesn't have an internal weak pull-up -> pinMode(INPUT_PULLUP) has no effect. confirmed in datasheet.
 --> weirdly enough datasheet says there is no external interrupt on PB4.
 But it works, fortunately.
 - OUTPUT_ADDRESS_MODE : removed from code (not used)
+- reprogramming own decoder address on main track (learning mode):
+--> activate programming mode (long key press) and send a DCC turnout command.
+--> The DCC decoderAddress is taken as the new accessory decoder address
+--> flag MY_ADDRESS_ONLY in nmradcc lib is not used to permit receiving DCC packets for all accessory addresses.
+In 'normal' mode, the decoder address is filtered by turnout_decoder.c, and only own address packets are executed.

 ## tested
 - basic accessory decoder packets : OK
+- reprogramming decoder address on main track
 - programming track : reading & writing CV's : OK with decoder powered from DC
 - programming fails (PROG SHORT at power-up) when decoder is powered from DCC --> inrush current on 470uF smoothing capacitor is detected as a short circuit on the programming track